bheisler/criterion.rs/book/src/user_guide/external_programs.md

 To report the measured time, simply print the elapsed number of nanoseconds to stdout. `perf_counter` reports its results as a floating-point number of seconds, so we first convert it to an integer number of nanoseconds before printing it.

-**Beware Buffering:** Criterion-rs will wait until it recieves the measurement before sending the next iteration count.
+**Beware Buffering:** Criterion.rs will wait until it recieves the measurement before sending the next iteration count.
 If your benchmarks seem to be hanging during the warmup period, it may be because your benchmark harness is buffering the output on stdout, as Python does here.
 In this example we explicitly force Python to flush the buffer; you may need to do the same in your benchmarks.

 ## Defining the Benchmark